Nivalyx/osu-wiki/wiki/osu!stream/en.md

 ## History

-osu!stream's development began in 2011 as an attempt to introduce osu! to the
+osu!stream's development began in 2011 as an attempt to introduce osu! to the mobile market following the abandoned [osu! iPhone](https://github.com/ppy/osu-iPhone) project.

 [osu!stream was elaborated in osu!monthly \#5 along with an interview.](https://osu.ppy.sh/community/forums/topics/59924)